Knirl/ha-ft-aws-web-architecture-with-terraform/README.md

 ![Architecture Diagram](./project1-architecture-diagram.png)

 Security model, also unchanged: `Internet → alb-sg (0.0.0.0/0:80) → ec2-sg (from alb-sg only:80) → rds-sg (from ec2-sg only:3306)`.

+## What this project intentionally does NOT include yet

+Before the step-by-step summary, it's important to be explicit about this: **v1 uses no variables, no `variables.tf`, no `outputs.tf`, and no modules.** Every value (bucket names, CIDR blocks, instance types, region) is hardcoded directly into the resource blocks, and every resource lives in one flat folder (`project2/`) rather than being split into reusable modules.
+This was a deliberate choice, not an oversight — the goal of v1 was to learn and correctly implement each AWS service and Terraform concept without also juggling the added abstraction of variables/modules at the same time.
+Fixing this is the entire point of v2 (see the last section of this document).

 ## What Changed, Building This in Terraform